How to Fix a Burn Hole in a Car Seat in 4 Easy Steps with ColorBond

 As we add new car interior color choices, each goes through a highly involved process to be sure it exactly duplicates the OEM correct sample.
 Sometimes the samples come directly from vehicle manufacturers or Tier 1 manufacturers.
 Car clubs also send OEM correct samples to match.
 In each case the sample is analyzed, and a duplicate color formulated and sent back to the source for approval.

-Before painting, clean the leather with ColorBond Prep Cleaner, which will prepare the surface for best adhesion by removing dirt, grime and oils.
+Before painting the repaired cigarette burn in the car seat, clean the leather with ColorBond Prep Cleaner, which will prepare the surface for best adhesion by removing dirt, grime and oils.
 After allowing time for the leather to dry, spray a mist coat of ColorBond LVP then give it two minutes to dry before spraying another light coat.
 Spray additional coats as needed, again allowing two minutes dry time between coats.
 ColorBond LVP bonds within ten minutes.

 Seat painted with LVP Refinisher

 Smoking can be bad for the health of your leather seats.
-However, with attention to detail and ColorBond, you can fix a burn hole in a car seat yourself with great results.
+Hopefully this tutorial will make it easy for you to repair a cigarette burn in a car seat with great results.
+With attention to detail and ColorBond, you can fix a burn hole in a car seat yourself with great results.